koindx/abis/readme.md

 # ABIS

-In this repository the ABIS and contract addresses of the main functionalities of koindx are kept.
+This repository contains the ABIs and contract addresses of KoinDX's main functionalities.

 ## Contract Directions